Table of Contents

 PayPal lets a user link all of their credit cards to a single account.
 You will still earn rewards points for purchases on your separate cards.

 With PayPal, you can also take advantage of shipping discounts.
 The system offers a free shipping service with additional discounts on USPS and UPS shipping labels.

 PayPal protects all buyers from being scammed with the Buyer Protection program for payments.
 Users can also ask for refunds on return shipping for eligible goods.

 A PayPal account opens the doors for global commerce, whether you’re a single consumer or an enterprise business.
 Accepted in more than 200 countries and regions, it always allows people to pay in their preferred currency.

-PayPal is now the fifth most accepted payment option after all the major credit cards.
+As of 2023, PayPal has 435 million active accounts and is the fifth most accepted payment option after all the major credit cards.
 Offer customers multiple payment processing methods that include Venmo, PayPal Credit, debit card, and credit card—both online and in-person.

 Buying online has never been easier as well.
 Rather than typing in a series of numbers, expiration date, and three/four-digit code, all you have to do is click the PayPal button.

 If you have a merchant account, the PayPal Business Debit Mastercard is accepted anywhere the Mastercard logo is.
 That means you can use your PayPal balance everywhere.
 All you need is your PayPal login information.
 PayPal can even be used to withdraw instant cash from an ATM (additional fees apply).